-We made it through holidays and January is well underway.
+We made it through the holidays and winter is well underway.
 Much of the county has struggled with brutally cold, wind, and snow this winter.
 We still have a ways to go to get through this winter.
-One of my colleagues reminded me that Groundhog Day is February 2nd.
-If Wikipedia is correct, the groundhog, Punxsatawney Phil, will either see his shadow or he won’t.
-If it’s cloudy, and he doesn’t see his shadow, it’s actually good news – indicating that spring will come early.
-If the sun is out, it means six more weeks of winter.

-Whether we all buy into this or not, it can be fun to see all the fuss that’s made over this cultural celebration.
-No matter how long winter lasts, it’s a good time, now that the holidays are over and winter isn’t, to take a look at what we can do make sure we are doing what we can to stay healthy – mentally and physically – during these remaining wintry months.
+No matter how long winter lasts, it’s a good time to take a look at what we can do to make sure we are staying healthy – mentally and physically – during these remaining wintry months.

 Winter poses a lot of challenges for most of us.
 It’s cold.
 It gets dark early.
 We often don’t see the sun for days.
 Our cars are dirty.
 Often, we eat heavier foods and our exercise routines go by the wayside.
 We are all prone to feeling a little down this time of year in large part because there’s not a whole lot to look forward to.
 The holidays are over, but it’s still winter.